MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/faqs-exo-v3.md

 ```powershell
 Uninstall-Module -Name ExchangeOnlineManagement
 ```
-For detailed syntax and parameter information, see [Uninstall-Module.](/powershell/module/powershellget/uninstall-module)
+For details about syntax and parameter information, see [Uninstall-Module.](/powershell/module/powershellget/uninstall-module)

 ## Are Security and Compliance PowerShell and Exchange Online Protection PowerShell cmdlets REST Based?

 No, currently both are available only in their RPS versions.

 If you use the EOP or SCC cmdlets, you need to keep WinRM Basic Auth turned on, on the client machines.

+## How to troubleshoot Exchange Online PowerShell v3 module?

+Here's a collection of information on how to identify and fix errors that you may run into when you use this product.